YeoLab/yeolab.github.io-source/content/pages/faq.md

 # Frequently asked questions

-## I'm new to the lab.. what do I do?

-Check out our [onboarding](http://yeolab.github.io/onboarding/) website for how to get set up.

 ## How do I get access to printing or reserving rooms or mailing lists?

 Check out the [Getting started](http://yeolab.github.io/onboarding/getting_started.html) page on the onboarding website.